 Additionally, Boeing invests in community programs supporting Health and Human Services, Arts and Culture and Civic Engagement to help develop lifelong learning and prepare healthy, creative thinkers and strong leadership for the future.

-Since 2008 Boeing has officially supported more than 850 FIRST Robotics teams with funding and employee volunteer mentors.
+Since 2008 Boeing has officially supported almost 1,100 FIRST Robotics teams with funding and employee volunteer mentors.

 Boeing works toward a future when all students will have access to learning so they can develop their skills, do what they dream, and build something better.